LucasCosas/workshop-mlops-iot/README.md

 - DATASETFILENAME : "The specific name of the file, e.g 'file.csv' "
 - ENVNAME : "The Environment name for the specific model registered at AML (or to be registered)"
 - MODELNAME : "the name of the model you'll register in AML"
+- PIPELINENAME : "Name of the pipeline we'll experiment in AML, e.g 'IoT-Pipeline' "

 ### Data and Storage Account

 Create a storage account, download the csv in the link below and upload into a new container